beman-project/beman/docs/CODE_OF_CONDUCT.md

 # Code of conduct

 <!--
-Part of the Beman Project, under the Apache License v2.0 with LLVM Exceptions.
-See /LICENSE for license information.
+Part of the Beman Project.
-SPDX-License-Identifier: Apache-2.0 WITH LLVM-exception -->
+-->

 <!-- toc -->